Phil Westra, PhD: Principal Investigator

 Raven Bough: Graduate Student, Franck Dayan

 Despite being raised with minimal plant interactions, I fell in love with plants and chose to pursue a BS in horticulture at the University of Arkansas in Fayetteville, AR.
 After spending my childhood and college years in the same hometown, it was time for a change of scenery.
-I relocated to Colorado in 2013 to carry out an MS in CSU’s renowned potato breeding program (located down south in the San Luis Valley).
+I relocated to Colorado in 2013 to carry out an MS in CSU’s renowned potato breeding program (located in the San Luis Valley).
 The opportunity to work with gas chromatography-mass spectrometry for potato flavor profiling shifted my interest in plant breeding to applied plant chemistry and metabolism.
 During fall of 2016, I began a corresponding PhD program with Franck Dayan.
-My research includes investigating quizalofop-p-ethyl tolerance in spring wheat and exploring sorghum allelopathy for kochia weed control.
+Currently, I am investigating quizalofop herbicide resistance in wheat.
 I spend time beyond graduate school responsibilities reading/watching scifi, playing board games, meddling in the yard, and taking my dogs on outdoor adventures.

 Abby Barker: Graduate Student, Franck Dayan

-I graduated with my B.S. in biochemistry, with math and chemistry minors, from Colorado State University in 2016.
+I graduated with my B.S. in biochemistry, with minors in mathematics and chemistry, from Colorado State University in 2016.
 My undergraduate research under Todd Gaines led me to an interest in agricultural sciences and more specifically herbicide resistance in weeds.
-Last fall I began my PhD under Franck Dayan.
+In the fall of 2016 I began my PhD under Franck Dayan.
 My project focuses on elucidating the mechanism of PPO-inhibiting herbicides as well as precise mechanisms of resistance in multiple species, including Amaranthus tuberculatus.
 I am interested in the biochemistry of herbicide resistance, as well as the fate of herbicides in resistant plants and crops.
 When not in the lab I train for triathlons as well as mountain biking and hiking.

 Olivia Todd: Graduate Student, Todd Gaines

-Originally from Loveland, CO I came along way to CSU.
+Originally from Loveland, CO I came to CSU in 2012.
 In 2016, I graduated from Colorado State University and the University honor program with a B.S. in Soil and Crop Science with a specialization in plant biotechnology, genetics and breeding.
-After completing my senior honor thesis with Todd, I have decided to focus my energy on herbicide resistance and developing herbicide tolerance traits in crops.
-I am currently a Master’s student under Todd Gaines, working to use mutagenesis to develop herbicide tolerance traits in the cereal grain, sorghum.
-I am also currently working on characterizing resistance to the herbicide fluroxypyr in the invasive species, kochia scoparia.
-When I’m not in the lab, you can find me climbing with the CSU climbing team, painting inside, enjoying a beer, or out in the mountains on the weekends.
+After completing my senior honor thesis with Todd in 2016, I have decided to pursue a PhD with Todd and focus my energy on investigating fluroxypyr resistance in kochia scoparia using RNA-sequencing.
+I also am working with the United Sorghum Checkoff Program to develop herbicide tolerance traits in the cereal grain, sorghum.
+When I’m not working on my research, I am outside with my dog or in the climbing gym.

 I grew up working on the farm with my dad and received my BS and MS degree in Agronomy from the State University of Maringá in 2015 and 2017, respectively.
 I am really passionate about plants because I find weed science as a very interesting way to study them and, at the same time, help farmers to develop a more sustainable agriculture.
 In my MS dissertation, we investigated the mechanism of glyphosate resistance in Eleusine indica, as well as the population genetic structure of Digitaria insularis.
 Now as a PhD student at CSU, I am still studying some glyphosate resistance species from South and North America, but my main project goal is to improve the efficacy of glufosinate.
 This is important because even though glufosinate is a key herbicide for managing herbicide resistance, it is not very consistent under non-optimal conditions such as low temperature and humidity.
 We are approaching this project by increasing glufosinate translocation and phytotoxicity by manipulating its mode of action.
 During my spare time, I really enjoy doing outdoor activities and explore the beautiful views in Colorado, especially hiking and mountain biking.